9 dead, 26 injured in shooting in Dayton, Ohio

-DAYTON, Ohio — The suspect in a mass shooting in Dayton, Ohio, early Sunday was killed by police 30 seconds after he fired dozens of bullets in an entertainment district early Sunday, killing nine people, including his sister, and inuring 27 others, Dayton Police Chief Richard Biehl said.
+DAYTON, Ohio — Within seconds, officers patrolling an entertainment district in Dayton, Ohio, killed a gunman who opened fire early Sunday, police said.
+Nine people, including the gunman’s sister, died in the shooting and 27 others were injured, Dayton Police Chief Richard Biehl said at a news conference Sunday afternoon.
+He said one of the 27 hurt remained in critical condition.

-It was the second mass shooting in the U.S. in less than 24 hours.
+The shooting in the Oregon District was the second mass shooting in the U.S. in less than 24 hours.
+Twenty people died and more than two dozen were injured Saturday when another young man opened fire in a crowded El Paso, Texas, shopping area.

-During a Sunday afternoon press conference, police confirmed the shooter's identity as 24-year-old Connor Betts and released the names of the nine victims.

-The victims ranged in age from 22 to 57 and police said one of them was the suspect's sister.

-Biehl, the police chief said six officers fired at least one shot when they engaged the gunman.
-He said the officers killed him in less than a minute.
+The suspect in the Dayton shooting was 24-year-old Connor Betts, police said.
+His sister, 22-year-old Megan Betts, was the youngest of those killed.
+She was one of four women who died, along with five men.

+Biehl said officers patrolling the historic district with bars, restaurants and theaters heard the gunfire, saw people running and immediately responded.
+Within 30 seconds, six officers who engaged the gunman each fired at least one shot, Biehl said, adding that the shooter fired dozens of bullets before being killed by police.

-At a 4 p.m. press conference, Ohio's Sens.
+At an earlier press conference, Ohio Sens.
 Sherrod Brown and Rob Portman, joined Dayton's mayor, police and other officials from the state.
-The senators urged their peers in Congress to do something to address the numerous mass shootings the nation has been experiencing.
+The senators called on Senate Majority Leader Mitch McConnell and their peers in Congress, urging that they do something to address the numerous mass shootings the nation has been experiencing.

 “Are there more things that can be done?
 I’m sure there are, but I will say there’s something deeper going on here," Portman, a Republican, said.